jones-lab-tamu/CBASv2/README.md

 </p>
 <p align="center">

-The acquisition module is capable of batch processing streaming video data from any number of network-configured real-time streaming protocol (RTSP) IP cameras.
+The acquisition module is capable of processing video data from any number of network-configured real-time streaming protocol (RTSP) IP cameras.
+It also allows for the import of existing video files.

 - ### Module 2: Classification and visualization